RodZill4/material-maker/doc/_sources/user_interface_2d_preview_panel.rst.txt

 to pan across the preview.

 Depending on the selected node, controls can be shown and they can be moved around to modify the associated parameters.
+Holding the **Control** key while dragging those control will snap to the current grid.

 The 2D preview panel has a context menu that can be used to:

 * reset the preview zoom and position

-* select the style and color of axes displayed on top of the preview
+* select the style and color of guides displayed on top of the preview

+* select the view mode (extend, repeat, clamp or temporal antoaliasing) of the preview

 * export the previewed node to a file

 * export the previewed node's animation to a set of files or a spritesheet

 * render the previewed node and add it to the References panel

+* select a post process filter (available filters are useful to create pixel art textures in different resolutions)

 Exporting animations
 ~~~~~~~~~~~~~~~~~~~~